 Performance: Inspected deposits from two random deposit dates to determine if the deposits per the bank statements agree to the general ledger.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 Non-Payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases)

 8. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select five locations (or all locations if less than five).